 Pay only for the actual milliseconds of compute time your code require to execute and avoid complexity and management overhead of configuring and managing underlying AWS infrastructure.
 AWS Lambda abstracts underlying AWS infrastructure and allows developers to focus on running their code.

 Keep a bird’s eye view on your AWS infrastructure and stay secure and compliant with AWS Config.
 See up to date resource inventory and track any changes to your infrastructure from one convenient management panel.

-Elastic Beanstalk: Build and scale great web apps
+Elastic Beanstalk: Build and scale great web integrations